PIA VPN review

 - OpenVPN (secure settings) UDP: 139Mbps/137Mbps

 The difference between OpenVPN default and secure settings is that PIA’s default encryption is AES-128 paired with RSA-2048 key, which is a little bit less secure than AES-256 paired with RSA-4096.
-We tested OpenVPN protocols with both the AES-128 (default) and AES-256 (secure) encryption settings.
+I tested OpenVPN protocols with both the AES-128 (default) and AES-256 (secure) encryption settings.

 Intuitively, you may think that lesser encryption will result in higher speeds, but as we can see, that is not the case.
-In fact, OpenVPN UDP protocol under the secure settings presents the best download speed of all protocols, with the drop being 54%.
+In fact, OpenVPN UDP protocol under the secure settings presents the best download speed of all protocols, with a drop being 54%.
 And even with default settings, the UDP protocol is significantly faster than the TCP.

 Protocol | Speed | Security | Connection stability |